Pediatric Hearing Loss

-- Structural malformations of the inner ear may cause hearing loss.
-These structural malformations may result in congenital or delayed onset hearing loss.
+- Structural malformations of the inner ear may cause congenital or delayed onset hearing loss.

-- Genetic causes can include hearing loss associated with certain syndromes or hearing loss passed from parent to child.
+- Genetic causes (e.g., hearing loss associated with certain syndromes or hearing loss passed from parent to child).

 Hearing loss in children can also be temporary, typically caused by a mechanical problem such as impacted wax or middle ear fluid and/or infections.